 No doubt the traditional crumble is one of the greatest British puddings.
 Down the centuries, it has kept tummies filled, and hearts warmed.
-Dress it up any way you like, call it a fancy name will never change the roots of the amazing pudding with its fruity base and simple crumb topping.
+Dress it up any way you like, calling it a fancy name will never change the roots of the amazing pudding with its fruity base and simple crumb topping.

 Recipes abound for the crumble, but to be honest, the topping rarely changes except by adding a few extra bits and bobs, oats, muesli, dark sugars and the like.
 The base of the pudding calls for most stewing fruits of apples, rhubarb, plums and even a mixture of all.
 Autumn's berries and summer fruits are also a treat when added to the more substantial fruit base.

-There is no greater pudding some say than a Traditional Apple Crumble.
-The light crisp crumble is the perfect topping for delicious British Apples which in the autumn, and winter are at their best.
+There is no greater pudding some say than a traditional apple crumble.
+The light crisp crumble is the perfect topping for delicious British apples which in the autumn, and winter are at their best.

 To make a crumble you can use Bramley Apples, considered the best apples for cooking because of their balance between the sugar and acid.